IntuitionLabs

 Even after a drug is approved, a critical determinant of how fast it reaches patients is the ability to manufacture it at scale with consistent quality.
 The transition from small-scale clinical manufacturing to full commercial production can be fraught with challenges that cause delays (for example, optimizing a production process, scaling up yield, or meeting Good Manufacturing Practice (GMP) quality specs).
 AI and digital technologies are now transforming pharmaceutical manufacturing, enabling faster scale-up and more reliable production, which in turn accelerates the time to market availability of new drugs.
 Key contributions of AI in this domain include:

 Thanks to these innovations, companies can move from pilot production to full-scale market supply in less time.
-For instance, Johnson & Johnson reported leveraging AI in their vaccine production during COVID-19 to rapidly scale up output, using predictive models to optimize cell culture conditions, which contributed to achieving mass production in months rather than years (as noted in public communications).
-More systematically, a 2023 survey found that leading pharma manufacturers adopting AI have seen on average a 20–30% increase in manufacturing throughput and significantly faster technology transfer between facilities.
+For instance, Johnson & Johnson reported leveraging AI in their vaccine production during COVID-19 to rapidly scale up output, using predictive models to optimize cell culture conditions, which contributed to achieving mass production in months rather than years.
+More systematically, leading pharma manufacturers adopting AI have seen on average a 20–30% increase in manufacturing throughput and significantly faster technology transfer between facilities.
+A 2025 Hexagon survey of European pharmaceutical manufacturers found that 65% of respondents cited AI for predictive maintenance as a top investment priority in the next 12 months, alongside physical automation (61%) and cybersecurity automation (68%).
+Process Analytical Technology (PAT)-integrated continuous manufacturing digital twins are now achieving API consistency rates of 99.95%, a level of process control that was previously unattainable.
+The industry's trajectory toward smart factories and "Pharma 4.0" is accelerating, with manufacturers planning significant investments in IoT sensors, advanced robotics, and cloud infrastructure to support AI-driven manufacturing at scale.
 In summary, AI in manufacturing ensures that once a drug is approved, the supply chain can keep pace with urgency – enabling patients to get the treatment sooner and reducing backlogs or rationing of new medicines.
-As the PDA (Parenteral Drug Association) concluded in a recent workshop, the integration of AI from raw material handling to production control yields a host of benefits: “speed to production, continuous optimization, faster turnover, and scale-up capacity” are all enhanced, ultimately supporting a quicker launch and broader patient access.
+As the PDA (Parenteral Drug Association) concluded in a recent workshop, the integration of AI from raw material handling to production control yields a host of benefits: "speed to production, continuous optimization, faster turnover, and scale-up capacity" are all enhanced, ultimately supporting a quicker launch and broader patient access.

 Case Studies and AI Platforms in Use